Ridley College (Melbourne)

 Ridley College, briefly also known as Ridley Melbourne, is a Christian theological college in the parklands of central Melbourne in the Australian state of Victoria.
-Established in 1910, it has an evangelical foundation and outlook and is affiliated with the Australian College of Theology and the Anglican Church of Australia.
+Established in 1910, it has an evangelical foundation and outlook and is affiliated with the Australian University of Theology and the Anglican Church of Australia.
 The college offers on-campus and online learning and provides training for various Christian ministries in a range of contexts.